Pathankot: Transport

 Pathankot is connected by rail and road with the rest of the country.
-Pathankot is connected by a network of private and public-sector bus services to other cities in Punjab, Himachal Pradesh, Delhi, Haryana, Jammu and Kashmir.
-Destinations include Delhi, Manali Chandigarh, Jammu, Dharamshala, Dalhousie and Amritsar.
-Pathankot is used as a gateway for Chamba and Kangra Valley in Himachal Pradesh and for various locations in Jammu and Kashmir like Jammu City Mansar Lake, Surinsar Lake, Srinagar, Udhampur, Holy Cave at Amarnath, Patni Top and Holy Cave of Mata Vaishno Devi (Katra) 155 km away from Pathankot.
+Pathankot is connected by a network of private and public-sector bus services to other cities in Punjab, Himachal Pradesh, Delhi, Haryana, Jammu and Kashmir, mainly which include Delhi, Shimla, Manali, Chandigarh, Jammu, Dharamshala, Dalhousie and Amritsar.
+Pathankot is used as a gateway for Chamba and Kangra Valley in Himachal Pradesh and for various locations in Jammu and Kashmir like Jammu, Mansar Lake, Surinsar Lake, Udhampur, Holy Cave at Amarnath and Mata Vaishno Devi, Katra which is about 158 km away from Pathankot.

-One can take an auto rickshaw or a cycle rickshaw.

 Traffic management is poor in the city.
 No traffic lights exist in the city.